 Whether it was his guilty conscience of being on foreign ground, or his wild imagination that something terrible might happen if he stepped from the straw onto the concrete of the aisle, perhaps simply his unfamiliar point of view, … whatever it was he was petrified in fear.
 In the very end his patient mother lead him out while I chased after him with a broom, and finally he stepped onto the dangerous aisle and happily braying ran outside into the field unharmed, rolled in the sand, played with his friends and most importantly filled his hungry stomach with sweet grass.

 Donkeys are said to be stubborn, but they are also one of the most intelligent animals I know.
 They are known for doing things only when they fully understand the task or the situation at hand.
 I too like to know the details before I sign up for something, I too like to know the pros and contras before making an important decision.
 But often our fearful imagination prevents us from taking the necessary step to get us over that threshold that keeps us from reaching our greatest desire.

-It’s not the first time I learned from the donkeys…
+It’s not the first time I learn from the donkeys…

 It’s finally getting seasonally warm around here.
 Today we had sunshine, 27 degrees Celsius with a nice breeze and we completed the planting season.
 At least in the fields.
 In the garden I still have to replant a few things due to the unusually cold and wet May.

 The cherry and apple trees in the orchard are full of fruit, so are the gooseberry and currant bushes.
 Hopefully this year I’ll be faster than the birds picking the cherries…

 Though I’m still planting the garden, I already harvested a few things: rhubarb for the most delicious pie, young birch and hawthorn leaves & flowers for tea, and chives for e.g. scrambled eggs.